kol999/somejavalambdas/README.md

 # somejavalambdas

+Various lambda functions .

+To build the package run:

+`mvn clean package`

-To deploy the lambda functions run:
+To deploy the lambda function run:

-mvn clean package

-aws lambda update-function-code --function-name HelloJava --zip-file fileb://demo-1.0-SNAPSHOT.jar
+`aws lambda update-function-code --function-name HelloJava --zip-file fileb://demo-1.0-SNAPSHOT.jar`

-Some various lambda functions for Java.
 By branch:

+- simple-pojo
+    A lambda function that accepts a pojo and returns a pojo

-main branch:
+- main branch:
-	The main is a simple java handler that will return a pojo.
+    The main is a simple java handler that will accept a Map and return a string.

-branch
-git switch branch1

-git switch branch2